Virtual Partitions

 Monitoring

-Karafka default DataDog/StatsD monitor and dashboard work with virtual partitions out of the box.
+Karafka default monitor and the Web UI dashboard work with virtual partitions out of the box.
 No changes are needed.
 Virtual batches are reported as they would be regular batches.

 Both #shutdown